iifl-logo

 2. Abhishek Prakash Talreja - Member

-During the financial yeartwo (2) Meetings of the Committee were held on August 12, 2022 and August 16, 2022.
+During the financial year, the committee met once (1) which were held on May 29, 2024.
 The attendance details of each Member of the Committee are as below:

 Name of the Director